 Automating payments is a good practice for your business.
 We are using the term automation loosely to suggest running patient cards you have “on file” to reduce friction during the visit.
 The patient can leave the practice without feeling pressured to pay.

-The receptionist can politely ask if the card “on file” can be run for the visit.
+The receptionist can politely ask if they can run the card “on file” for the visit.
 Of course, you must capture authorization from the patient in writing, which can be done at the first visit.
-Your payment processor can provide a payment plan agreement template for a medical office.
-This type of form can be used to collect payment details and obtain consent to run charges for a-la-carte visits.
+You can use a payment plan agreement form to collect payment details and obtain consent to run charges for a-la-carte visits.

-The medical office payment plan agreement can capture payment details, which can be stored securely to periodically run the charge.
-But before we get to how to track automatic payments, let’s consider how they fit into the framework of caregiver compensation.
+After payment details are captured, they must be securely stored in the practices online payment vault.
+But, before we get to how to track automatic payments, let’s consider how they fit into the framework of caregiver compensation.

 How Were Doctors Paid Before Credit and Debit Cards?